EvoHull/Tapirs/docs/index.md

 4. Populate `resources/databases` and `resources/libraries` with your data (.fastq.gz) and reference databases
 5. Run the script to create the library and sample lists from your data, then check them.
 `python /workflow/scripts/get_files_dirs.py`
-5. dry run `snakemake -npr --cores 4` to identify any issues
+5. dry run `snakemake -npr` to identify any issues
 6. run `snakemake --cores 4` (you can run any number of cores)

 See the [installation](Setting-up-Tapirs/installation.md) and [setup](Setting-up-Tapirs/setup.md) pages for more detailed help